Myanmar protesters back on streets despite police violence

 The military says it acted because November’s election, which Suu Kyi’s National League for Democracy won in a landslide, were marred by irregularities.
 The election commission had refuted the allegation.

+Another group hauled a fake coffin as part of a mock funeral for Senior Gen. Min Aung Hlaing, the military chief who is the country’s new leader.

+Civil servants in many areas have been risking their jobs to march with the protesters, and even some police have switched sides to oppose the coup.
+In a dramatic video shot Wednesday in a small village in Kayah State in eastern Myanmar, a group of 42 policemen and women declared their allegiance to the ousted elected government and resisted the entreaties of a senior officer to return to duty.
+Local residents flocked to their side to ward off any effort to arrest them.

-The growing protests and the junta’s latest raid suggest there is little room for reconciliation.
-The military, which held power directly for five decades after a 1962 coup, used deadly force to quash a massive 1988 uprising and a 2007 revolt led by Buddhist monks.
+The burgeoning protests and the junta’s latest raid suggest there is little room for reconciliation.
+The military, which ruled directly for five decades after a 1962 coup, used deadly force to quash a massive 1988 uprising and a 2007 revolt led by Buddhist monks.

 In Naypyitaw and Mandalay on Tuesday, police sprayed water cannons and fired warning shots to try to clear away protesters.
 In Naypyitaw, they shot rubber bullets and apparently live rounds, wounding a woman protester, according to witnesses and footage on social media.
 The reports could not be independently confirmed.